hardening-kubernetes/from-scratch/docs/direct-controller.md

 - `10255/tcp` - [Kubelet Read-only API](https://kubernetes.io/docs/reference/generated/kubelet)
 - `10256/tcp` - [Kube-Proxy health check server](https://kubernetes.io/docs/reference/generated/kube-proxy/)

+Much like the initial configuration of the `etcd` server, the configuration of this `controller` node is also uncommonly insecure for the purposes of education.

 Set the SSH Key, Region, and `controller` IP to variables:
 ```
 $ export KEY_NAME="hkfs"
 $ export AWS_DEFAULT_REGION="us-east-1"